nvoulgaris/elections/README.md

-# Overiview
+# Overview

-A elections application.
+An elections application.
 A TV station need to keep track of the results as they arrive.

 # Specs